 Of patients okay to the clinic, the KeyTone Widget analyzed their level of engagement.
 It used a near-field RFID tracker disguised as a decorative plate on the door handle.
 As patients walked through the door, it scanned their smartphones and tablets, counting keywords on any webpages the patient had downloaded.
 It calculated two things: KeyTone Level was the number of different keywords having a relevant tone (medical words matching the patient's own case).
 And KeyTone Saturation counted the duplication of keywords.

-A story titled The Human Side of MediCull relayed an interview with Dr. Crosby, President of the Canadian Medical Protective Association.
-The normally staid Crosby was impassioned: “Doctors will establish a professional relationship with their MediCull Door, a device guaranteeing their professional freedoms.”
-Crosby named his personal favorite: “The Appointment Sequencer has a new 7-minute option.
+A story titled The Human Side of MediCull relayed an interview with Dr. Debra Boyce, President of the Canadian Medical Protective Association.
+The normally pragmatic Boyce became impassioned: “Doctors will establish a professional relationship with their MediCull Door, a device guaranteeing their professional freedoms.”
+Boyce named her personal favorite: “The Appointment Sequencer has a new 7-minute option.
 Now that could sew up our future!”

 With mirthless eyes I sought international news.
 Aha!
 Here's the ticket!
 A press release described the Little Dodge Pill – the new magic bullet – which was prescribed for patients vexed by the revolving-door protocol.
 Through a little-understood mechanism, this agent made the patient believe even the most serious medical complaint to be a problem the patient had to solve (stress, spasms, depression) rather than a problem the doctor had to solve.